 Classes required to complete the programs outlined in this catalog are offered on the Salem Campus and through distance learning options.
-Some of the classes are also offered at Chemeketa's Dallas Center or McMinnville, Santiam and Woodburn campuses.
+Some of the classes are also offered at Chemeketa's Dallas Center, Santiam Center or McMinnville and Woodburn campuses.

-Occupational Skills Training 503-399-5028
+Occupational Skills Training

 Occupational Skills Training, Building 20.
 Students can earn college credit and a Certificate of Completion for work-based training at approved community training sites throughout the state.
 Instruction is based on a personalized curriculum created by the Skills Training coordinator, site supervisor, student and/or sponsoring vocational consultant if a sponsoring agency is involved.
 Occupational Skills Training is financial aid eligible if a student qualifies.
-Relevant classes may also be part of the training if necessary for completion of required skills, worker's compensation coverage is included.
-For further information about the program, see page 111.
+Relevant classes may also be part of the training if necessary for completion of required skills, workers' compensation coverage is included.
+For further information about the program, see page 105 in the Programs of Study.

-On-the-Job Evaluation-The OJE process provides evaluation services and workers' compensation coverage for clients who need a work-based evaluation at a designated site to clarify vocational goals and assess capabilities and potential for a designated job or training area.
-This is a non-credit, non-graded process which is monitored according to a personalized outcome assessment.
+On-the-Job Evaluation-The OJE process provides evaluation services and workers' compensation coverage for clients who need a work-based evaluation through training at a designated site to clarify vocational goals and assess capabilities and potential for a designated job or training area.
+This is a non-credit, nongraded process which is monitored according to a personalized outcome assessment.